Acid reflux signs you shouldn’t ignore—plus ways to feel better

 An Image

-Uncontrolled reflux can lead to Barrett’s esophagus, which is a pre-cancerous condition.
-Barrett’s esophagus occurs when the lining of the esophagus is replaced by tissue that’s similar to the inside of the intestine.
-If left untreated, it can cause problems with swallowing or progress to cancer of the esophagus, or esophageal adenocarcinoma.
+Uncontrolled reflux can lead to Barrett’s esophagus, which occurs when the lining of the esophagus is replaced by tissue that’s similar to the inside of the intestine.
+If left untreated, Barrett’s esophagus can cause problems with swallowing or progress to cancer of the esophagus, also known as esophageal adenocarcinoma.

 The most important thing to remember about acid reflux is to see your HCP if symptoms occur regularly or if they're severe.
 In many cases, lifestyle changes, such as exercise and weight management, can help ease these uncomfortable issues.